Ponant/Galebra.Security/src/Galebra.Security.Headers.Csp/README.md

 ````

 In theory, you can have [multiple CSP policies](https://w3c.github.io/webappsec-csp/#multiple-policies) **for the same header name**
-in the same response header; however, we believe **this should not be recommended** because it makes your policy more convoluted
+in the same response; however, we believe **this should not be recommended** because it makes your policy more convoluted
 and rather highlights a design flaw, notwithstanding that you send more bytes to the user's browser.
 Consequently, the library
 outputs only one CSP header for a given header name.
 In practice, we assign the value for the header key (name) rather than adding a new item in the dictionary.